Wei-Tsung/HuBMAP-HPA---Hacking-the-Human-Body/README.md

 2. In the model training phase, scale image of different scales to a fixed size, add data transformation and enhancement, and use IMAGENET's pre-training weights as initial weights to train an end-to-end semantic segmentation model.

-3. The inference phase uses TTA (data augmentation at test time) to ensemble models of multiple scales and two architectures, and vote to weight the final prediction results.
+3. The inference phase uses TTA (Test Time Data Augmentation) to ensemble models of multiple scales and two architectures, and vote to weight the final prediction results.
+Test time augmentation (TTA) is a popular technique in computer vision.
+TTA aims at boosting the model accuracy by using data augmentation on the inference stage.
+The idea behind TTA is simple: for each test image, we create multiple versions that are a little different from the original (e.g., cropped or flipped).

 4. Semantic segmentation model used:
 - coat-parallel-small